Dollar rally sputters as Fed sends mixed signals on inflation - News Break

 "Good U.S. data will be good for the USD and bad for risk markets, owing to the impact on the tapering process.
 Accordingly, we still like USD dip-buying into the early parts of the summer."

-The yen weakened as far as 111.11 per dollar for the first time in 15 months on Thursday, and was last mostly flat at 111.03.

-The euro was little changed at $1.19220 compared to the previous session, when it rose as high as $1.19700 for the first time in a week.
+The euro was little changed at $1.19295 on Thursday compared to the previous session, when it rose as high as $1.19700 for the first time in a week.
 It had dipped to the lowest since April 6 on Friday, at $1.18470.

-"Going forward, the dollar could continue to strengthen against some of the lower yielding G-10 currencies, where the central banks are likely to lag the Fed in terms of tightening," said Shinichiro Kadota, a currency strategist at Barclays in Tokyo.
-Kadota projected the yen will fall to 112 per dollar and the euro to $1.18 by year-end.

 ========================================================